Skip to main content

 Start with purpose, not paperwork.
 Before anyone opens Form 8802, get clear on why the foreign payer or tax authority wants a U.S. residency certificate.
 That answer drives almost everything that follows: whether you should file at all, how the request should be framed, what tax period matters, and how much lead time you really need.
 If the reason stays vague, the rest of the process gets expensive fast.

-**Rupee depreciation means the INR weakens against the USD, so the same USD invoice can convert into more INR.
-But without a system for timing, fees, and proof, you're still guessing.** The better move is to treat FX like operations: define terms, pick a repeatable rail, track what actually happened, and keep artifacts you can defend later.
+**Rupee depreciation means the INR weakens against the USD, so the same USD invoice can convert into more INR before deductions.
+But if you do not control timing, fees, and proof, you are still guessing.** Treat FX as part of operations.
+Define the terms, choose a repeatable collection rail, track what happened, and keep records you can defend later.